nezaboodka/reactronic/README.md

 }
 ```

-In the example above, reactive function `refresh` is transparently
+In the example above, `refresh` trigger is transparently subscribed
-subscribed to the cached function `render`.
-In turn, the `render`
+to the cached function `render`.
+In turn, the `render` function is
-function is subscribed to the `url` and `content` properties
+subscribed to the `url` and `content` properties of a corresponding
-of a corresponding `MyModel` object.
-Once `url` or `content` values
+`MyModel` object.
+Once `url` or `content` values are changed, the
-are changed, the `render` cache becomes invalid and causes invalidation
+`render` cache becomes invalid and causes invalidation and immediate
-and immediate re-execution of reactive function `refresh`.
-While
+re-execution of `refresh` trigger.
+While executed, the `refresh`
-executed, the `refresh` function enqueues re-rendering request to React,
+trigger function enqueues re-rendering request to React, which calls
-which calls `render` function renewing its cache.
+`render` function causing it to renew its cached value.

-In general case, all caches are automatically and immediately marked
+In general case, all triggers and caches are automatically and
-as invalid when changes are made in those state object properties
+immediately marked as invalid when changes are made in those state
-that were used by their functions.
-And once marked, the functions
+objects and cached functions that were used during their execution.
+And once marked, the functions are automatically executed again,
-are automatically executed again, either immediately (for @reactive
+either immediately (for @trigger functions) or on-demand
-functions) or on demand (for @cached functions).
+(for @cached functions).

 Reactronic takes full care of tracking dependencies between
-all the state objects and reactive caches (observables and observers).
+all the state objects and triggers/caches (observables and observers).
 With Reactronic, you no longer need to create data change events
 in one set of objects, subscribe to these events in other objects,
 and manually maintain switching from the previous state to a new